Wood shingle: Modern shingles

 Modern wooden shingles, both sawn and split, continue to be made, but they differ from the historical ones.
 Modern commercially available shakes are generally thicker than the historic hand-split counterpart and are usually left "undressed" with a rough, corrugated surface.
 The rough-surface shake is often considered more "rustic" and "historic," but this is a modern fashion.

 Some modern shingles are produced in pre-cut decorative patterns, sometimes called fancy-cut shingles, and are available pre-primed for later painting.
 The sides of rectangular shingles may be re-squared and re-butted, which means they have been reworked so the sides are parallel and the butt is square to the sides.
 These are more uniform and are installed more neatly as a result.

 Shingles are less durable than shakes, particularly in wet climates; shakes are finished with a drawknife or similar tool, which leaves a smooth surface that resists water penetration.
 This, in turn, slows the softening of wood microorganisms.
 Also, the method of splitting shakes rather than sawing ensures only straight-grained pieces (which are much stronger and less likely to warp).

 Recycled rubber shake shingles

 Modern recycling technologies have allowed the manufacture of rubber shake shingles, made mostly from old tires.
-These have the same look as a conventional wooden shingle but won't rot, curl, discolor, bend, crack, or take on moisture and will also not allow moisture to escape.
+These have the same look as a conventional wooden shingle but will not rot, curl, discolor, bend, crack, or take on moisture and will also not allow moisture to escape.